Page Breakdown

 What you'll see

-Below the summary cards, the Breakdown tab shows your pages grouped into sections based on their URL structure.
+The breakdown shows your pages grouped into sections based on their URL structure.
 For example, all pages under /blog/ are grouped into a Blog section, all pages under /services/ into a Services section, and so on.

 Categories

-At the top of the breakdown you'll see a row of clickable categories — one for each section.
+At the top you'll see a row of clickable categories — one for each section.
 Each category shows the section name and a count of how many pages it contains.
 Click any category to filter the view down to just that section.
 Click it again (or click Clear filter) to go back to the full view.

 Section cards